Joshua is a award winning documentary filmmaker and a journalist. He prides himself on creating compelling human

-He has guest lectured at Cambridge University on the future of ISIS and been a key contributor to a report on the impact of warfare on civilians for the The International Committee Of The Red Cross (LINK).
+He has guest lectured at Cambridge University on the future of ISIS and was a key contributor to a report on the impact of warfare on civilians for the The International Committee Of The Red Cross (LINK).

 He was the shooting PD on a series on refugees with ITN Productions for MSNNBC of 1x60 4x30 and 16x 3-5 min films.
 He was the Shooting PD on Lily Allan in the Calais jungle for the BBC, a film that generated substantial debate around child refugees.
 He has also worked with BBC News and with Catrin Nye for the Victoria Derbyshire program.

 He made Welcome To The Mosque with Robb Leech that was nominated for an RTS.

 His first film The Process, on the Middle East Peace Process, was nominated for The One World Media best Film and has been distributed internationally.

 He began in print, working for The Times and in less than 18 months went from being a desk researcher to Foreign News Night editor, being solely in charge of the foreign section second edition (the largest edition) of the paper.
 He also had two front page stories with the paper.
 This gave him a solid journalistic foundation.
 Some of his online work is here.